> Trade Association Compliance | CANADIAN COMPETITION LAW

 The second type of price maintenance that can be relevant to trade/professional associations and their members involves inducing a supplier, by agreement, threat, promise or any like means, as a condition of doing business with the supplier, to refuse to supply to another person based on that other person’s low pricing policy.

-Where all of the elements for price maintenance are established, the Competition Tribunal may make “remedial orders” for parties to cease the conduct based on applications commenced by the Bureau or private parties (with leave from the Tribunal).
+Where all of the elements for price maintenance are established, the Competition Tribunal may make “remedial orders” for parties to cease the conduct based on applications commenced by the Competition Bureau or private parties (with leave from the Tribunal).
 For more information, see: Price Maintenance.

 Misleading Advertising